Fiona-T/world-happiness-data/README.md

 Th content required to create the project was the dataset with which the user will interact.
 It contains the happiness score for each country over the years 2005 - 2020 inclusive.
 Not every country has a score in every year, due to the way the data is collected.
 The [dataset was sourced from Kaggle](https://www.kaggle.com/ajaypalsinghlo/world-happiness-report-2021?select=world-happiness-report.csv).

 Explanation of Happiness score:
 >It is referred to as "Life Ladder" in the dataset.
 This is the metric used to rate happiness and is based on a "Cantril life ladder" or subjective life evaluation.
 Survey respondents are asked to think of a ladder, with the best possible life for them being a 10, and the worst possible life being a 0.
 They are then asked to state which step of the ladder they feel they are at currently.
 The score for each country is the national average of each respondent's answer.
-The other metrics such as GDP, Social Support etc. are used by the Happiness Reports to explain the Life Ladder or Happiness score.
+The other metrics such as GDP, Social Support etc. are used by the Happiness Reports to explain the Life Ladder or Happiness score, these metrics are not used in this application.

 ## Technology
 ---